eazeldon/project-recipes-online-3/README.md

 Step 1: I use git init,
 Step 2: git add . ,
 Step 3: git  commit  -m”Finished my project 3” and a command git push origin master.
-Note, in Heroku in Step 3 I used: git  commit  -m "Initial commit" and a command git push orgin master.
+Note, in Heroku in Step 3 I used: git  commit  -m "Initial commit" and a command git push origin master.
 Technical issue with the deployment - I did not manage to deploy my changes and the tutor tab was not able to find a solution/reason to the issue.
 The commands that didn't work were: git pull and git pull --allow-unrelated-histories.
-But I managed to edit directly in GitHub to add my changes.
+But I managed to make the necessary changes to the code directly in GitHub to add my changes.